The launch of Ladybird at Woolworths

 The Dressing Gown was modelled on the front cover and in a centre-spread of the 1985 Christmas Catalogue.

-The new garments proved very popular with shoppers.
+Both the range and the environment proved very popular with shoppers.

 The team at Coats Viyella was particularly excited by news that Woolworths planned to advertise Ladybird Clothing on television for the first time.
 The Pasold family had always wanted to see the brand on ITV, but considered this unviable without a national store-base.
 Instead they had persevered with small block advertisements in local papers.